day8/re-frame/docs/api-intro.md

   - `set-loggers`

-If you need to write an Interceptor, use these utilities.
+If you write an Interceptor, use these utilities.
 To see how they are used, look at the [re-frame code for builtin Interceptors](https://github.com/day8/re-frame/blob/master/src/re_frame/std_interceptors.cljc):

   - `->interceptor`